Global Times: In Singapore

 In September 2016, the Global Times published an article, titled "Singapore's Delusional Reference to the South China Sea Arbitration During the Non-Aligned Movement Summit".
 Stanley Loh Ka Leung, then Singapore's ambassador to China, criticized the article as fake news.
-Loh also asked the Global Times to publish in full, in both English and Chinese, a letter he wrote to the newspaper's then editor-in-chief, Hu Xijin.
-Hu refuted the ambassador by saying that the Global Times' reports were reliable and based on information from people who attended the meeting, without publishing the letter that Loh had requested to be published.
+Loh also asked the Global Times to publish in full, in both English and Chinese, a letter he wrote to the newspaper's then editor-in-chief, Hu Xijin containing evidence which debunked the Global Times’ assertions.
+Loh pointed out that Global Times did not attend the meeting and China was not a member of NAM.
+Hu refuted the ambassador by saying that the Global Times' reports were reliable and based on information from people who attended the meeting, without publishing the letter that Loh had requested to be published.Loh's letter was widely carried by reputable international newspapers like the Straits Times and South China Morning Post, forcing Global Times to eventually publish Loh's letter online.
+This was the first time that Global Times published a clarification by a foreign Ambassador.

 In the United States

 In June 2020, the United States Department of State designated Global Times as a foreign mission.

 In February 2023, the US-China Business Council (USCBC) released a statement refuting a Global Times article that claimed USCBC representatives had criticized the US Ambassador to China, Nicholas Burns.
 The USCBC said that the claims in the report were false and expressed appreciation for Burns' work in Beijing.